2021, like 2020, has remained unpredictable but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 Here are a few tips to help you discern your strategies for marketing Black Friday and Cyber Monday deals:

 - Generational preferences.
 Older buyers are just now pivoting online while younger buyers are consummate professionals when it comes to their digital habitat.
-Are you catering to both needs and ways they purchase?
+Are you catering to both needs with educations and communications that suit both through customer segmentation?

 - Timing.
-While some customers will rush in for specific big-ticket deals on Friday, other consumers are happy to wait it out for site-wide discounts on Monday.
+While some customers will rush in for specific big-ticket deals, other consumers are happy to wait it out for site-wide discounts on Monday.
 Create a tailored campaign that leverages both kinds of shoppers.
 For example, offer huge discounts on your most popular items on Friday, but drop hints of an even bigger sale to bring customers back.
+Leverage this drawn-out timing with a lengthier text-drip campaign!

 11 items to check off your BFCM mobile marketing strategy